kwanvero/vee-ga-project1/scripts/README.md

   Now tell me how many tries would you like to have?
   Reply by typing a number then tries
   Like such "tries 5"

+# Approach Taken
+  Umm, lots and lots of if elses

+# Unsolved problems
+  I can't figure out how to
+    1. Make the code smaller and not break, tried and it's just would'nt work.
+    2. When the same digits appear twice,
+        a.
+This solution is to run a loop randomizer through an array and check if previous arrays already had the number... that would be a too easy game...
+        b.
+This solution consist of checking whehter the digit appears twice, to show a differnt hint like (c) and only goes o when the digit has been entered correctly over the whole array.
+        c. or lets just keep it as part of Vivi being a difficult catbot....
+    3. What does this even mean? - can you show me how to do this?
+      " One of the commands must utilize the list of people in the class to send a direct message or reply."

+# Installation instructions...
+  umm huh?
+I don't know... add her to your channel I guess??

 # Author:
   Vee Mercado! - veronicammer@gmail.com